Cherry Hill High School West: Sports

 The Cherry Hill High School West Lions participate in the Liberty Division of the Olympic Conference, which is comprised of public and private high schools in Burlington, Camden and Gloucester counties, and operates under the supervision of the New Jersey State Interscholastic Athletic Association (NJSIAA).
 With 986 students in grades 10–12, the school was classified by the NJSIAA for the 2019–20 school year as Group III for most athletic competition purposes, which included schools with an enrollment of 761 to 1,058 students in that grade range.
-The football team competes in the National Division of the 95-team West Jersey Football League superconference and was classified by the NJSIAA as Group IV South for football for 2018–2020.
+The football team competes in the National Division of the 94-team West Jersey Football League superconference and was classified by the NJSIAA as Group IV South for football for 2024–2026, which included schools with 890 to 1,298 students.

-Cherry Hill High School West's Athletic Director is Assistant Principal Lou Papa.
-Athletic advisor, and current volunteer assistant coach Ira Kosloff was the Athletic Director prior to Papa.
-Before serving as the school's Athletic Director, Kosloff was a successful head coach in Boys' Soccer and Swimming.
-He has also coached baseball and basketball.
-In 2006, Kosloff was voted Athletic Director of the Year by the Olympic Conference.

 The Lions have played their home football games at the township stadium, Jonas C. Morris Stadium, which they have shared with Cherry Hill High School East.
-Annually, the Lions face their crosstown rival the Cherry Hill East Cougars on Thanksgiving morning, a rivalry described by The Philadelphia Inquirer as "one of the best in South Jersey", in which the winner of the contest receives the Al DiBart Memorial Trophy, also known as "The Boot."
-The Cherry Hill High School West Lions defeated the Cougars 8–0 in 2014 in the 46th game played in the series between the two teams, which Cherry Hill West leads 31–15.
+Annually, the Lions face their crosstown rival, the Cherry Hill East Cougars, on Thanksgiving morning, a rivalry described by The Philadelphia Inquirer as "one of the best in South Jersey", in which the winner of the contest receives the Al DiBart Memorial Trophy, also known as "The Boot."
+The Cherry Hill High School West Lions defeated the Cougars 8–0 in 2014, in the 46th game played in the series between the two teams, Cherry Hill West led 31–15.

 Cherry Hill High School West students participate in an independent club ice hockey team affiliated with the South Jersey High School Ice Hockey League; this team is not a school-sponsored athletic group.
 Every Wednesday night before Thanksgiving, the "Cherry Hill West" Ice Hockey Club plays the "Cherry Hill East" Ice Hockey Club for the Golden Skate Award.

 The boys' bowling team won the overall state championship in 1964.
-Cherry Hill West had one of the best bowling teams in South Jersey going 72-3-1 in the 2006–07 season, led by Coach Irv Wolf.
+Cherry Hill West had one of the best bowling teams in South Jersey, going 72-3-1 in the 2006–07 season, led by Coach Irv Wolf.